 The Society used the services of an independent specialist firm to conduct the search for potential candidates.
-It was important to the committee and the Society that the new directors would be sought from a diverse pool of candidates and that they had the required diversity of skills, knowledge and experiences.
-Following a thorough assessment process, candidate references and staged interview process, the committee made its final recommendations to the Board.
-The Board approved the appointment of both John Lowe and Lynda Blackwell as NEDs, subject to regulatory approval and election at the March 2023 AGM
+Following a thorough assessment process, candidate references and staged interviews, the committee made its final recommendations to the Board.

 Equality, diversity and inclusion strategy and targets are overseen by the committee.
-Following Board approval of this strategy in the committee monitored implementation of inclusion practices across the Society, and ensured that the principles and values were adopted across Society recruitment policies and practices.
+Following Board approval of a revised strategy in 2022, the committee monitored implementation of inclusion practices across the Society.
 The committee will influence, support and challenge the furtherance of other areas of diversity to ensure a Society that is inclusive to all.

-The committee's considerations include the following Board governance documentation and
+The committee's considerations include the following Board governance documentation and matters:

-- The Board Code of Conduct - Matters Reserved for the Board - Governance Manual - Governing practices for the Senior Managers and Certification Regime - Diversity and Inclusion Strategy and targets - ESG Policy and practices - Conflicts of Interest Policy and effectiveness of implementation of - Ensuring appropriate availability and commitment of time for directors - Assessing appropriateness of external appointments for directors
+- The Board Code of Conduct - Matters Reserved for the Board - Governance Manual - Governing practices for the Senior Managers and Certification Regime - Diversity and Inclusion Strategy and targets - ESG Policy and practices - Conflicts of Interest Policy and effectiveness of implementation of controls - Ensuring appropriate availability and commitment of time for directors - Assessing appropriateness of external appointments for directors